Lambda-X-Master/Front-end/README.md

-`Note: All text in this format is intructions for your documentation and should eventually be deleted`
+_Note: All text in italics is intructions for your documentation and should eventually be deleted_

 # Title of project goes here

 ### Contributors

-`In Week 5 add contributor info below, make sure to edit the social links for each member.
-Add or delete these place-holders as needed.`
+_In Week 5 add contributor info below, make sure to edit the social links for each member.
+Add or delete these place-holders as needed._

 |                                       [Student 1](https://github.com/)                                        |                                       [Student 2](https://github.com/)                                        |                                       [Student 3](https://github.com/)                                        |                                       [Student 4](https://github.com/)                                        |                                       [Student 5](https://github.com/)                                        |
 | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: |